 Saisons to Try From Holy Mountain Brewing Co.: The Goat, The Seer, and Vesper

 Surprisingly, some of our favorite saison brewers tend to be huge metalheads.
-Maybe it’s that endless search for balance–a ripper of a guitar solo matches perfectly with a delicate, effervescent farmhouse ale.
+It could be that endless search for balance—a ripper of a guitar solo matches perfectly with a delicate, effervescent farmhouse ale.
 Whatever the case, Holy Mountain crushes it.
-The Seattle brewery produces some stunning examples of the style.
-Holy Mountain’s beer are both rustic and historic, and perfectly suited for modern palates.
-The funk profile is balanced and a bit floral, again softening that harsh exterior.

 Homage Brewing